Two-Dimensional Building Heat-Transfer Modeling

 THERMs two-dimensional conduction heat-transfer analysis is based on the finite-element method, which can model the complicated geometries of building products.
 See Components for more details.

-THERM is a module of the WINDOW+5 program under development by LBNL.
-WINDOW+5 is the next generation of the WINDOW software series and is being developed for the Microsoft Windows operating environment.
+THERM can be used with the Berkeley Lab WINDOW program.
 THERM's results can be used with WINDOW's center-of-glass optical and thermal models to determine total window product U-factors and Solar Heat Gain Coefficients.
 These values can be used, in turn, with the RESFEN program, which calculates total annual energy requirements in typical residences throughout the United States.

 Sample Screen Shots

 Click on image to view the screen shot.